-We've asked Cleary’s litigators to tell you about the benefits of playing devil's advocate; why mastering the art of storytelling is crucial; and how a high degree of empathy can make all the difference.
+We've asked Cleary’s litigators to tell you about the thrill of the wins; why mastering the art of storytelling is crucial; and how a high degree of empathy can make all the difference.

 Chambers Associate: How would you define litigation?

 Jonathan Kolodner, partner: At Cleary Gottlieb, we define our litigation group broadly to cover a range of different practice areas, including civil litigation, arbitration, and white-collar criminal defense and enforcement.
 We are also a global disputes practice, meaning that we often work on matters across our 16 offices and handle litigation and investigations that involve multiple jurisdictions.
 And, of course, we have a significant pro bono litigation practice as well.